ndrakos/blog/_posts/2022-03-17-MUSIC_code_breakdown.md

 * line 473: Determine run parameters.
   * **Check here that all the settings are compatible with neutrinos**
 * line 485: Determine refinement hierarchy.
 Makes grid structure for Poisson solver and for density convolution.
-* line 503: Initialize output plug-in.
-What is this???
+* line 503: Initialize output plug-in
 * line 511: Initialize random numbers (for gaussian field)
 * line 520: Initialize Poisson Solver.
 Look at this in more detail!
 * line 563: check if 2LPT is set.
 If it is go to line 874.
 Otherwise stay here for 1LPT